yosh-401-advanced-javascript/seattle-javascript-401d31/curriculum/class-01/facilitator/README.md

 # Facilitators Guide: Node Ecosystem

+## Learning Objectives
+**Students will be able to ...**

+* setup a NodeJS Package using npm
+* create commonjs modules
+* to create unit tests for synchronous Javascript code
+* use to test driven development methodologies
+* connect their github repository to travis-ci for hot build testing
+* describe and define continuous integration and continuous delivery
+* configure TravisCI to run their tests on all pushes to GitHub

 ## Preparation
 * Make sure you have the latest version of node, nvm, etc installed
 * For a good demo, also have PHP and Perl installed